symfony/symfony-docs/security.rst

         }
     }

 Then, configure which password hasher should be used for this class.
-The ``make:user`` pre-configured this for you:
+If your ``security.yaml`` file wasn't already pre-configured, then ``make:user`` should have done this for you:

 .. configuration-block::